 We accept that we must all plan safe activities for science.
 We must make our children aware of the need for personal safety and the safety of others during their investigations.
 We encourage them to reflect on safety issues themselves to help reinforce teacher direction.
 Class Teachers, Teaching Assistants and the Subject Leader will check equipment regularly and report any damage, taking defective equipment out of action.

-QCA schemes of work give guidance on health and safety and is consistent with advice given in the "Be Safe!"
+Health and safety advice is given in the "Be Safe!"
 Guide.
 This provides model risk assessments for activities in primary science.
 A copy of which is available from the science coordinator for staff to refer to.
-If an activity is not covered by 'Be Safe' then we will contact CLEAPSS (School Science Service Helpline 01895251496) for further advice.
+If an activity is not covered by 'Be Safe' then we will contact CLEAPSS https://science.cleapss.org.uk/helpline/ for further advice.

-Updated: January 19 Next Review: January 22
+Updated: Spring 2025 Next Review: Spring 2028